kineticstoolkit/kineticstoolkit_doc/html/_sources/python_conditions.md

 ```

-This code does nothing, because the condition evaluated to `False`.
-To get both a code block that executes if a condition is met, and another code block that executes if the condition is not met, we use the `else` keyword:
+This code did nothing, because the condition evaluated to `False`.

+Using the `else` keyword, it is possible to executes one action if the condition if `True` and another action if the condition is `False`:

 ```{code-cell}
 WORLD_RECORD = 240